ERC20-Builders-Hub-Development/ERC20/main/crypto/README.md

 - **Foundation for Other Accounts**: The Root Account oversees and controls the **Distribution** and **Service Accounts**, ensuring seamless coordination and management of token operations.

 Reserved exclusively for the project's owner, the **Root Account** is fundamental to maintaining control and structure within the ecosystem.
 ---

-Sure!
-Here's a **professional disclaimer and information notice** you can use for your ERC20 tokens within the *ERC20 Builders Project*.
-You can paste this into your docs, website, or app:

----

 ## **Important Disclaimer & Information – ERC20 Builders Tokens**